gemechutaye/100Days-of-Code-FullStack-Development/Day 55 Build Chrome Extensions/ Build Chrome Extensions - Project/Chrome app v2/README.md

 # title(){return this.options.title||this.options.name}

+##Learning from Scrimba is part of my 100DaysofCode challange

 ## Supporting Scrimba

 Since 2017, we have created over 20 free courses on Scrimba, and we're going to